Rico Noel: New York Yankees

 The Padres released Noel in July, and he signed with the Yankees.
+The Yankees assigned Noel to the Scranton/Wilkes-Barre RailRiders of Triple-A International League.

 The Yankees promoted Noel to the major leagues on September 1, 2015.
 He made his major league debut as a defensive replacement on September 2.
 After the Yankees clinched a berth in the MLB postseason, Noel received his first plate appearance on October 3, and hit a single off of Baltimore Orioles' pitcher Oliver Drake.
 Noel was included on the Yankees' 25-man roster for the 2015 American League Wild Card Game.
 Noel stole five bases for the Yankees.
 The Yankees removed Noel from their 40-man roster over the offseason.

 Los Angeles Dodgers

-Noel signed a minor league contract with the Los Angeles Dodgers in December 2015.
+Noel signed a minor league contract with the Los Angeles Dodgers on December 23, 2015.
 He was given a non-roster invitation to Dodgers spring training.
-He played in 47 games with the Triple-A Oklahoma City Dodgers, hitting .230.
+He played in 47 games with the Triple-A Oklahoma City Dodgers, hitting .230/.276/.302 with no home runs, 14 RBI, and 13 stolen bases.
+Noel elected free agency following the season on November 7, 2016.

+Bravos de León

+On March 9, 2017, Noel signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+However, prior to the start of the season on April 23, he signed with the Bravos de León of the Mexican League.
+After hitting .250 with two home runs, five RBI, and five stolen bases across 10 games, Noel was released by the team on May 6.

 Lancaster Barnstormers

-Noel signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball for the 2017 season. he was released on May 6, 2017.
-He resigned on May 23, 2017.
+Noel re–signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball on May 23, 2017.
+In 56 games for the Barnstormers, Noel slashed .261/.363/.358 with two home runs, 17 RBI, and 34 stolen bases.

 Houston Astros

-On August 1, 2017, Noel signed a minor league contract with the Houston Astros.
-He was assigned to the Corpus Christi Hooks of the Class AA Texas League.
-He elected free agency on November 6, 2017.
+On August 1, 2017, Noel signed a minor league contract with the Houston Astros organization.
+He was assigned to the Corpus Christi Hooks of the Double–A Texas League.
+After 7 games for the Hooks, he was promoted to the Triple–A Fresno Grizzlies.
+In 18 games with Fresno, Noel batted .250/.292/.338 with two RBI and two stolen bases.
+Noel elected free agency following the season on November 6.

-Return to Lancaster
+Lancaster Barnstormers (second stint)

-On March 12, 2018, Noel signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball for the 2018 season.
-He became a free agent following the 2018 season.
+On March 12, 2018, Noel signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In 87 games for the Barnstormers, he batted .305/.359/.393 with two home runs, 31 RBI, and 53 stolen bases.
+Noel became a free agent following the 2018 season.

 Leones de Yucatán

 On May 9, 2019, Noel signed with the Leones de Yucatán of the Mexican League.
-He was released on June 8, 2019.
+In 11 games for the Leones, he went 5–for–37 (.135) with 2 stolen bases.
+Noel was released by Yucatán on June 8.